 Thanks to the generosity of NCPA office bearers, TIFR received from Mehrangir some priceless letters of the Bhabha family.
 I saw letters written by Bhabha and his mother, which show that the family moved in to Mehrangir on March 16, 1939.
 Homi and Jamshed lived with their parents when they came back from England in the same year.
 The auction document, a collector’s item, published by NCPA thus describes the eminence of Mehrangir:

-A collection of letters belonging to the Bhabha family.
+A collection of letters belonging to the Bhabha family follows.
 Click image to enlarge.
+Article continues below.

 The reasons for the strange compulsion felt by the NCPA, which inherited the house from its founder, to auction its contents last week will never be known.
 As I walked through the house and viewed the opulence of its contents, the moment spoke about the conversion of the past into a profitable resource.

 She recalled that in the dining room was a large portrait of Meherbai, painted by Bhabha himself, and of his aunt Lady Meherbai Tata.
 “Meherbai Bhabha wears an exquisite Chinese gara sari that hints at the many uses that were found for the treasures that came in through trade,” she added in the article.
 Chowdhury bemoaned the fact that the auction catalogue referred to them as the “Bhabha ladies”.